 1. Natural Environment Description of Ward: This ward consists of a built residential area with a small portion of the ward consisting of farming activities.
 A dam is also situated within the ward 2.
-Spatial Dimension Land Use Zones Residential (low income housing, informal settlements, formal housing), Commercial, CBD, Industrial, Agricultural The Ward is made up of the following land use zones: Residential - The built up area within Zolani consists of low income/RDP houses as well as older, more formal dwellings.
-Agriculture - a large part of the ward consists of agricultural activities 3.
+Spatial Dimension Land Use Zones Residential (low income housing, informal settlements, formal housing), Commercial, CBD, Industrial, Agricultural The Ward is made up of the following land use zones: 1) Residential - The built up area within Zolani consists of low income/RDP houses as well as older, more formal dwellings.
+2) Agriculture - a large part of the ward consists of agricultural activities 3.
 Economic Dimension 3.1 Employment : Employment: 848 people are employed.
 This figure depends greatly on the time of the year.
 Many individuals depend on seasonal agricultural work.
 Unemployment: 412 people are unemployed This figure depends greatly on the time of the year.
 Many individuals depend on seasonal agricultural work 3.2 Types of Economic Activities: Small scale retailers run from residential dwellings, liquor stores and Spaza Shops.
 4. Health 4.1 Medical and Health Services: Clinics: the Zolani Clinic is located in Building Street Hospitals (Private and Public): Nearest hospitals located in Robertson, Ward 2 and Montagu, Ward 11.
 Ambulance: Emergency Medical Service's ambulance service the area.
 Environmental Health: The Environmental Health Officer servicing the area is located at the CWDM offices in Van Reenen Street, Robertson.
-5. Education , 5.1 Schools: Crèches: information not available Pre-primary Schools: information not available Primary Schools: Ashton Public Combined School, Mketsu Street High Schools: Ashton Public Combined School, Mketsu Street 6.
-Tourism 6.1 Tourist Attractions: None 7.
-Safety and Security 4.
-Could African Dallon Comings, CADO leasted in the address to 100 7.1 Services: South African Police Services: SAPS located in the adjacent ward 9.
+5. Education 5.1 Schools: Crèches: information not available Pre-primary Schools: information not available Primary Schools: Ashton Public Combined School, Mketsu Street High Schools: Ashton Public Combined School, Mketsu Street 6.
+Tourism 6.1 Tourist Attractions: None 7.1 Services: South African Police Services: SAPS located in the adjacent ward 9.
 Neighbourhood Watch: Fire Services: Fire services are located in the adjacent ward, ward 9.